smAI42/smAI42.github.io/_pages/about.md

 My name is Sheng Mai (麦晟), I just finished my Msc Cognitive Neuroscience at University College London and supervised by Prof [Sarah Garfinkel](https://www.ucl.ac.uk/icn/sarah-garfinkel) and studied about Heart Rate Variability.
 I am looking for A Phd position in Neuroscience at UK or USA.

 I’m broadly interested in the intersection of deep learning and neuroscience.
 I am working on   and likely push it into market (funded).
-I have a good background in statistics and math in research anaylysis (e.g. Bayesian).
-I have research on theory of achievement emotion, interpersonal relationship theories， "action conception" framework,  neurodegenerative disorders.
+I have a good background in statistics and math in research anaylysis (includes Bayesian and functional analysis).
+I have research experience on theory of achievement emotion, interpersonal relationship theories， "action conception" framework,  neurodegenerative disorders and EEG.

 ## Education